Vicky646Attah/DSA-Documentation/README.md

 2. Handling missing variables
 3. Data Cleaning and formating
 -Steps Followed to clean the Data Are:
     -I Highlight all the Data and click the Data tab, and then the Data Tool group click on it ,you will see a dialogue box.
 Click Unselect all fisrt, then product _id and then cick ok. you will have your unique or distinct product.
 The next step is to get the category which is key in all.
 To execute this, i had to copy and paste the category to a new worksheet to split it because it is a multi-level category and i observed that there is a common delimiter that seperated the text so i clicked on the delimiter and copy it to the clipboard.
 So i highlighted the category column and click text to columns to open a dialogue box and i clicked next and pasted the delimiter into the other box and click finish. by doing that, you have your category now spread across 5 columns, next is to rename them.
-After doing that, i returned back to the main data set and and highlight columns that will accomodate four more category headers and then clicked insert which created a space for me and so i copied the four columns from the category split sheet and pasted it on the main data set and so i deleted the category split sheet
+After doing that, i returned back to the main data set and and highlight columns that will accomodate four more category headers and then clicked insert which created a space for me and so i copied the four columns from the category split sheet and pasted it on the main data set and so i deleted the category split sheet.
+The next thing i did was to confirm that all my columns are reliable, so i used filter tools to validate each column, and since i wasn't so sure about deleting incomplete record, i got them fixed by assigning a value.
+For instance, i assigned zero where there was blank record and and symbol .
+After doing all the cleaning, i proceeded to calculated columns.

 ### Exploratory Data Analysis
 EDA involved in the exploring of the data to answer some questions about the Data such as;
+-	What is the average discount percentage by product category?
+-	How many products are listed under each category?
+-	What is the total number of reviews per category?
+-	Which products have the highest average ratings?
+-	What is the average actual price vs the discounted price by category?
+-	Which products have the highest number of reviews?
+-	How many products have a discount of 50% or more?
+-	What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?
-- What is the overall sales trend
+-	What is the total potential revenue (actual_price × rating_count) by category?
-- Which product are top sellers
-- What are the products on peak sales?
+-	What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
+-	How does the rating relate to the level of discount?
+-	How many products have fewer than 1,000 reviews?
+-	Which categories have products with the highest discounts?
+-	Identify the top 5 products in terms of rating and number of reviews combined.
+-	Final Task: Dashboard Creation
+Using your cleaned dataset and pivot outputs, build an Excel dashboard.
+Unleash your Creativity

 ### Data Analysis